 Using essential oils for hair loss can help, but how well they’ll work for you all depends on which oils you use, how long you use them for, and how bad your hair loss is in the first place.

-This page reveals which combination of oils might be the best to try, examines the evidence that this type of hair loss treatment works, and explains what happened when I tried using essential oils myself.
+This page reveals which combination of oils might be the best to try, examines the evidence that this type of treatment works, and explains what happened when I tried using essential oils to tackle my own hair loss.

 First, a few important (and interesting) points about aromatherapy and essential oils: